nationalparkservice/helper-dateformat/README.md

 ## Register the helper

-> This should work with any engine, here some examples
+> This should work with any engine, here are some examples

 ### [template]